Hawaii Medication Error Lawyers

 What Patients Can Do to Prevent Medication Errors

-While most patients do not have medical training, their ability to double-check their medication and ask questions can be critical.
-When one patient took the time to read the literature attached to what was supposed to be an antibiotic, he was confused when the information was about seizure disorders.
+For example: When one patient took the time to read the literature attached to what was supposed to be an antibiotic, he was confused when the information was about seizure disorders.
 The medication prescribed was Noroxin, but the pharmacist filled a prescription for Neurontin and it was the patient that caught the error before he took the medication.

 It is also important that patients always reveal all the medications and supplements that they are taking to their physician because some medications and supplements can be harmful when mixed.
 They can also ask that the purpose of the medication be indicated on the prescription in order to reduce the chance of errors.